“Good vision without great people is irrelevant.”- Jim Collins

 - Role-based user permissions: System administrators of the document management solution (which are usually HR executives), can customize who can see what within the system, and who can download certain files.
 Given that over half of data breaches are internal, role-based user permissions are extremely helpful in securing information from not just outside attackers, but also employees within an organization.
 This feature helps HR managers meet OSHA standards.

 - Templates: Templates give HR managers the ability to mass-apply isolated storage structures across a greater range of cabinets, drawers, and files in an HR document management solution.
 Take the HR onboarding process again, for instance.
 If a company is hiring rapidly, creating new employee drawers in cabinets takes seconds.
 With a typical paper-based filing structure, this would take nearly four to five times longer.
 And, within an HR document solution, an infinite number of folders and files and drawers can fit into a cabinet.
 When compared to the manual, finite storage methods of a typical file repository, data compression reaches new heights.

 HR Document Management Forms Automation

-This is where document management helps HR managers in automating repetitive tasks with Zonal OCR (optical character recognition), which helps auto fill forms at the field level, automatically routes documents into an HR document management silo, and makes documents retrievable in the system.
+Document management systems help HR managers to automate repetitive tasks with Zonal OCR (optical character recognition), which helps auto fill forms at the field level.
+This automatically routes documents into an HR document management silo, and makes documents retrievable in the system.

-He also noted that he had to organize files with metal brads, and as his hospital continued growing, the battle to keep all the information in alignment without the technology equipped to handle it was proving to be a nearly impossible task, and certainly not a profitable one.
+He also noted that he had to organize files with metal brads, and as his hospital continued growing, the battle to keep all the information in alignment without the technology equipped to handle it was proving to be a nearly impossible task.
+And it certainly was not a profitable one.